winstoncountycars/dealership/README.md

 ## License

-This repository and its contents are the property of Winston County Car Dealership LLC.
-The `wc-price-check` executable is provided for customer use only and may not be redistributed or reverse-engineered.
-See [LICENSE](LICENSE) for full terms.
+This repository is released under the [MIT License](LICENSE). @ 2025 Winston County Car Dealership LLC.

 ---